How to Keep Up With Dental Maintenance As You Grow Older

 Dental Care As Seniors

 Once you age, your body slowly starts to lose its ability to fight off infection and repair damage.
-If you experience gum inflammation and bleeding, tooth sensitivity, and sores that won't heal, it is imperative that you get an appointment with Dr. Shannon Snipe and at Langtree Dental Associates.
+If you experience gum inflammation and bleeding, tooth sensitivity, and sores that won't heal, it is imperative that you get an appointment with Dr. Shannon Snipe and Dr. Joshua Miller at Parkway Dentistry at Langtree.

 Also maintain your oral hygiene and make sure you follow our instructions if you have dental implants or dentures.